Turtles at the Bottom 🐢

 This last assumption is extremely useful.
 It allows us to write

-Now, although the gases can divide their energy in any way that satisfies \(U_1 + U_2 = U\), some divisions have more microstates associated with them and are therefore more likely to be observed.
-As it turns out, \(p\) is very sharply peaked around one specific energy division which is called, not surprisingly, thermal equilibrium.
+Now, although the gases can divide their energy any way satisfying \(U_1 + U_2 = U\), some divisions are more likely than others because they have more microstates associated with them.
+In fact, \(p\) is very sharply peaked around one specific energy division which, not surprisingly, is thermal equilibrium.
 Let’s find this division.

 The multiplicity maximum is found through differentiation: